 This six-course certificate in partnership with the USD School of Law uses an interdisciplinary approach to translate discoveries into products.

 Students enrolled in these programs will receive their registration links by email from the Regulatory Science department.
-Others interested in registering for these courses may contact the program coordinator at email@example.com.
+Others interested in registering for these courses should email email@example.com.

 Pharmaceutical, biotechnology, and medical device industries.
 Company organization and product development and commercialization associated activities, e.g., drug discovery, chemical synthesis, quality assurance, regulatory affairs, manufacturing, control, and marketing.